pulumi/docs/content/docs/reference/pkg/gcp/logging/projectsink.md

         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
     <dd>{{% md %}}The destination of the sink (or, in other words, where logs are written to).
 Can be a
-Cloud Storage bucket, a PubSub topic, or a BigQuery dataset.
+Cloud Storage bucket, a PubSub topic, a BigQuery dataset or a Cloud Logging bucket .
 Examples:
 ```typescript
 import * as pulumi from "@pulumi/pulumi";
 ```